quality icon

 Average car insurance cost in Nevada for young drivers

-By age 25, car insurance premiums typically decrease to $3,736 per year for male drivers and $3,700 for female drivers.
-While still slightly above average, it’s a substantial drop from what drivers pay in their early 20s.
+However, by age 25, average car insurance costs drop to about $3,736 per year for male drivers and $3,700 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers